ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/6-workflows/_index.md

 - Click on the **Start** button, a dialog to configure a new **workflow node** opens.
 - First select the node type, you can choose between **Job Template**, **Project Sync**, **Inventory Source Sync**, **Approval** and **Workflow Job Template**.
 - Select **Job Template**
-- Choose the **Web Infra Deploy** Template, you might have to switch pages
+- Choose the **Web Infra Deploy** Template, you might have to switch pages.
 - Click **Save**.

 You get into the **Workflow Visualizer** overview showing the first workflow node.

 - The node gets annotated with the name of the job.
 - Hover the mouse pointer over the node, you’ll see a number of options appearing:
-  - **+** to add a new workflow node,
+  - **+** to add a new workflow node
   - **i** for Job Template details
-  - a pencil icon to edit this node's settings,
+  - a pencil icon to edit this node's settings
   - a link icon to link to another node
   - and a delete icon.